PouriaGolsorkhi/Apokolips-In-Gotham/README.md

 And the 'l' key is used for shooting projectiles.

 The game has been developed on Unity and it's meant for PC.

+Source codes are available as well as the exported game which is inside the Build.zip file.